Nimzo-Indian Defence: 1.d4 Nf6 2.c4...... d5

 History and Notable Players

 It arises from the Nimzo-Indian Defence: 1.d4 Nf6 2.c4...
 5.Nf3.
-Among the most prolific practitioners on the White side are Viktor Korchnoi (10 games), Alexander Riazantsev (9 games), Anatoly Vaisser (9 games).
-On the Black side, notable exponents include Viacheslav Ragozin (14 games), Nikola Mitkov (11 games), Yacov Estrin (11 games).
+Among the most prolific White practitioners are Viktor Korchnoi (10 games), Alexander Riazantsev (9 games), Anatoly Vaisser (9 games).
+Black-side regulars include Viacheslav Ragozin (14 games), Nikola Mitkov (11 games), Yacov Estrin (11 games).

 Main Lines and Variations